-Related to the physical impact of climate change

-Acute risk (event driven) (∧ to ∧)
+Related to the physical impact of climate change Acute risk (event driven) | low to medium risk, medium to long term

 As a fabless semiconductor company, our own operations are unlikely to face any specific material risks as a result of the physical impacts of climate change, such as property damage due to extreme weather events (i.e. changes in temperature, wind patterns or water-related).